cold-young/O-Ring-Manipulation/README.md

 Contributor: [Chanyoung Ahn](https://github.com/cold-young)

-**O-Ring Manipulation for SA-iSRL based on Orbit** is a O-Ring manipulation framework for robot learning using SA-iSRL model in deep reinforcement learing.
+**O-Ring Manipulation for SA-iSRL based on Orbit** is a O-Ring manipulation framework for robot learning using SRL model in deep reinforcement learing.
-We provide five O-Ring manipulation environments and data collection module for learning SA-iSRL model.
+We provide five O-Ring manipulation environments and data collection module for learning SRL model.

 ____
 **Orbit** is a unified and modular framework for robot learning that aims to simplify common workflows